Xinglab/espresso/README.md

 * [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi) >= 2.8.1
 * [samtools](http://www.htslib.org/) >= 1.6

+ESPRESSO also includes a perl module that can be compiled with [./src/Parasail/build](./src/Parasail/build).
+That module uses [parasail](https://github.com/jeffdaily/parasail).
+The build script uses [cmake](https://cmake.org/)

 ESPRESSO requires a sorted SAM or BAM file as input.
 If the data is in another format then other tools can be used to create the sorted alignment file:

 * [minimap2](https://github.com/lh3/minimap2)